dagger/dagger/DEMO.md

 TODO: not ready to be part of a demo for a user quite yet (DX is still too rough, too much copy-pasting schemas, need a bit more automation)
 Dream goal is something like:

 1. User starts with empty directory.
-Creates `dagger.graphql` either from scratch or from a template.
+Creates `schema.graphql` either from scratch or from a template.
-1. User fills out actions they'd like to implement in `dagger.graphql` in addition to declaring which other actions they want to use in their implementation (aka their dependencies)
+1. User fills out actions they'd like to implement in `schema.graphql` in addition to declaring which other actions they want to use in their implementation (aka their dependencies)
-   - (This assumes we have migrated `dagger.yaml` to be directives in `dagger.graphql`)
+   - (This assumes we have migrated `dagger.yaml` to be directives in `schema.graphql`)
    - Declaring dependencies could be optional too, can have whole universe imported by default if not declared or similar DX sugar.
-1. User runs a command that reads `dagger.graphql` and outputs to a local directory all dependency schemas, client stubs for calling the dependencies and implementation stubs that the user can fill out to implement their action.
+1. User runs a command that reads `schema.graphql` and outputs to a local directory all dependency schemas, client stubs for calling the dependencies and implementation stubs that the user can fill out to implement their action.
 1. User fills in implementations.
 1. User can now call their action with the CLI interface (or from an embedded SDK for more advanced use cases)